RAD-AID Certificate of Proficiency in Global Health Radiology

 Administrative and instructional fee for the program is $999.
 There will be additional costs related to travel, project planning, and implementation.
 RAD-AID will provide guidance to potential resources and fundraising mechanisms for project completion; however, the creation and fulfillment of a travel budget is part of the project learning experience for participants.
 The syllabus and materials are available to participants through the RAD-AID Learning Center.

 The course will run from April to October.
 The course drop date is April 30th, and no refunds will be granted past the drop date.
 A non-refundable deposit of $200, which will be deducted from your course fee, is due by enrollment to reserve your seat in the cohort.
-The application period for the 2017 cohort is closed.
+Annually, two awards are given to applicants from LMICs (as defined by The World Bank) to waive fees for participation so that all members of the global health community have access.
+The application period for the 2018 cohort is now open.
 For more information about the RAD-AID Certificate of Proficiency in Global Health Radiology, please email [email protected]